manorrock/parakeet/README.md

 ## Reading YAML

-The example below reads in the YAML as a Java String
+The example below reads in the YAML as a Java String.

 ```java
   StringReader stringReader = new StringReader("'this is a YAML string'");